IamSabbirHossain26/Virtual_Cursor/README.md

 ![License](https://img.shields.io/badge/License-MIT-informational)

-# Virtual Hand Cursor project
+# This is a Virtual Hand Cursor project

 Control your mouse using hand gestures and a webcam without touching your physical mouse.